 Education and training of terriers from the Czech Republic

-Dogs of this breed are meant to bring people joy, such a pet agrees to everything, so that its owner is satisfied.
-Therefore, difficulties in education and training usually do not arise.
-However, the owner must have patience and restraint, respectful attitude towards his four-footed friend.
-Puppies of this breed are quite active and do not always catch what the owner requires of them.
+Dogs of this breed are intended to bring people joy, such a pet agrees to everything so that its owner is pleased.
+Therefore, difficulties in education and training usually does not arise.
+However, the owner must be patient and restrained, respectful to his four-legged friend.
+Puppies of this breed are quite active and do not always catch what the owner requires from them.

-You can not treat a pet rudely, disdainfully, use force or a harsh tone.
-In this case, the dog will protest, refuses to carry out the commands.
-Some, more capricious individuals can even bite, outraged by an unfair attitude.
-In addition, such a situation can cause a dog a psychological trauma, which will negatively affect the psyche of the animal.
+You can not treat your pet rude, dismissive, use force or a sharp tone.
+In this case, the dog will protest, refuse to execute commands.
+Some, more willful individuals may even bite, outraged by an unfair attitude.
+In addition, this situation can cause a psychological trauma to the dog, which will negatively affect the psyche of the animal.

-Breeders and owners of Czech terriers claim that solving behavioral problems in dogs of this breed is not too difficult, and in most cases they are the result of a lack of physical activity or lack of attention.
-It is impossible to pamper too much a dog, the punishment for training must be present.
-Aggressive, dominant behavior must be stopped.
+Breeders and owners of Czech terriers argue that solving behavioral problems in dogs of this breed is not too difficult, and in most cases they are the result of lack of exercise or attention deficit.
+It is impossible to indulge too little dog, the punishment during the training must necessarily be present.
+Aggressive, dominant behavior should be stopped.

-Long regular walks and early socialization - that's what is the basis in the formation of the character of the animal.
-It is necessary to vaccinate the pet as soon as possible so that he can get acquainted with the surrounding world.
+Long regular walking and early socialization - this is what is the basis in shaping the nature of the animal.
+It should be vaccinated as soon as possible pet, so that he could get acquainted with the outside world.

-From the first day, a kid can learn new knowledge - get acquainted with the place, learn his nickname and learn to respond.
-It is easy for him to learn the basic skills that will be useful in later life.
+A kid practically from the first day can master new knowledge - get acquainted with a place, learn his nickname and learn to respond.
+It is easy for him to learn the basic skills that are sure to come in handy later in life.

-- Regular combing of wool .
-It is important from the very first days to teach the baby to such an event.
-Then in the future with an adult dog there will be no problems.
-The skirt and beard are combed with a comb with long teeth, for the rest of the coat can use a massage brush.
-For a cropped pet, a brush is enough.
+- Regular combing wool .
+It is important from the very first days to teach your child to such an event.
+Then in the future with an adult dog will not have problems.
+A skirt and a beard are combed out with a comb with long teeth; a massage brush can be used for the rest of the coat.
+For a shorn pet, brushing is sufficient.

-- Haircut .
-Czech terriers can be trimmed from 3 months: the puppies are trimmed with a skirt and beard, pruned by the tail, head, chest, back.
-You can do it yourself, or you can ask the professionals for help, but you cut the doggies of this breed once every 7-8 weeks.
+- Haircut Czech terriers can be trimmed from 3 months: puppies trim the skirt and beard, trim the hair of the tail, head, chest, back.
+You can do it yourself or seek help from professionals, but the doggie of this breed is trimmed every 7-8 weeks.

-- Care of teeth .
-Teeth are the weak point of this breed, therefore it is recommended to visit the veterinarian regularly for examinations.
-Experts advise 2-3 times a week to brush the dog's teeth and give bones or special dentologic goodies to prevent the formation of plaque and stone.
+- Teeth care .
+The teeth are the weak point of this breed, therefore it is recommended to regularly visit the veterinarian for examinations.
+Experts advise 2-3 times a week to clean the dog's teeth and give bones or special dentological delicacies to prevent the formation of plaque and stone.

-- Paddock .
-Such a pet is not for the lazy, as walking with him should be strictly two times a day and for a long time.
-In addition, it is not enough just to walk, it must be active pastime, with games, jogs, exercises.
+- Walking Such a pet is not for the lazy, because it is necessary to walk with him strictly twice a day and for a long time.
+In addition, it is not enough just to walk, it should be an active pastime, with games, jogging, exercise.

-The Czech terriers have a remarkable, strong health.
+Czech terriers have wonderful, good health.
 Since the breed exists relatively recently, no specific genetic diseases have been identified.

-But from Scottish terriers, they still passed one hereditary disease - "scotti kramp", accompanied by muscle cramps that develop during intense stresses or overexciting the dog.
+But from the Scottish terriers, they still passed one hereditary disease - “Scottie Crump”, accompanied by muscle cramps, which develop during intense exertion or during excessive overexcitation of the dog.

 Feeding Czech Terriers

-A representative of this breed can be fed both natural food and ready-made rations.
-The production feed should be quality, balanced and suitable for active dogs, small in size with a long coat.
+A representative of this breed can be fed with both natural food and ready-made dry rations.
+Production feed must be of high quality, balanced and suitable for active dogs, small in size with a long coat.

-Natural food is considered more suitable for this breed, but this type of feeding will require more time and effort from the owner - cooking will have to be done daily.
-It is important to make the menu in such a way that the dog will get enough meat, vegetables and other useful products.
-Twice a week the dog is given milk products, eggs - chicken or quail, sea boiled fish.
+Natural food is considered more suitable for representatives of this breed, but this type of feeding will require more time and effort from the owner - they will have to cook every day.
+It is important to make the menu in such a way that the dog gets enough meat, vegetables and other useful products.
+Twice a week the dog is given fermented milk products, eggs - chicken or quail, sea boiled fish.

-The list of forbidden food is quite wide, you can not give the dog sweets, smoked products, salted, pickled food, dishes with spices and seasonings, baked goods.
-Do not feed this simpatyagu tasty from your table, because such food can significantly undermine the health of the pet.
+The list of banned food is quite wide, you can not give the dog sweets, smoked meats, salty, pickled food, dishes with spices and seasonings, pastries.
+You should not feed this handsome with sweets from your table, since such food can significantly undermine the health of the pet.

-Feed your pet after the paddock, because otherwise, there are high risks of developing a curvature of the intestines.
-On the recommendation of a veterinarian, when feeding a pet with natural food, vitamins and minerals are introduced that support all organs and systems in a healthy state.
+Feed the pet should be after walking, because otherwise, there are high risks of blooming intestines.
+On the recommendation of the veterinarian, when feeding a pet with natural food, vitamins and minerals are introduced that support all organs and systems in a healthy state.

 Conditions of detention

-These small, clever dogs are great for keeping in an apartment or a country house.
-They are quite clean, unpretentious and can behave very disciplined.
-The Czech terrier is an excellent companion for walking, jogging, hiking, any active activity will bring a pet pleasure.
+These small, intelligent dogs are great for keeping in an apartment or a country house.
+They are pretty neat, unpretentious and can behave very disciplined.
+The Czech Terrier is an excellent companion for walking, jogging, hiking, any active activity will bring a pet pleasure.

 At home it should be provided with a separate place, bowls and toys.
-It is necessary to immediately designate the framework for which the pet should not go out.
+It is necessary to immediately identify the framework for which the pet should not go.

 Where to buy a puppy

-The acquisition of a Czech terrier puppy can be a very troublesome business, due to their rarity.
-If you need a purebred pet, then you should not risk buying a kid from the hands of casual sellers.
-Chances are good that it will be a pretty mongrel or half-breed, having a Czech terrier among relatives.
+Acquiring a Czech Terrier puppy can be quite troublesome, due to their rarity.
+If you need a purebred pet, then you should not risk and buy the baby from the hands of random sellers.
+Chances are that this will be a cute mongrel or half-breed, having a Czech terrier among relatives.

-On the territory of Russia there are very few nurseries engaged in breeding this breed, therefore it will be necessary either to reserve the puppy in advance and to wait for it to grow up or to contact foreign nurseries.
-Before acquiring it is desirable to familiarize yourself with the standard requirements, learn the features of appearance and temperament.
+There are very few nurseries in Russia breeding this breed, so you will have to either reserve a puppy in advance and expect it to grow up, or go to foreign nurseries.
+Prior to the acquisition, it is desirable to familiarize yourself with the standard requirements, to know the features of the appearance and temperament.

-The breed is relatively inexpensive, and you can buy a kid with a pedigree for 10,000-20,000 rubles, but you'll have to look for it.
-The cost depends on how much his titled parents have, and to what extent the kid meets the standard.
+Breed is relatively inexpensive, and you can buy a baby with a pedigree for 10,000-20,000 rubles, but you will have to look for it.
+The cost depends on how he has titled parents, and to what extent the baby conforms to the standard.

-The Czech terrier is a funny short-legged dog that has a lot of good qualities.
+The Czech Terrier is a funny short-legged dog with a mass of good qualities.
 He is cheerful, fearless, active and benevolent.
-If a family needs such a four-footed friend, then one can safely acquire a puppy of this breed.
+If the family needs such a four-legged friend, then you can safely acquire a puppy of this breed.